jessemonroy650/Phonegap-FileTransfer-test/README.md

 This property (callback) gets appended to the `FileTransfer` object.

 * `onprogress` gets called-back as the file transfer progresses.
 The parameters sent to it are not well documented.
-The W3C documentations says it gets an `eventProgress` object, but it does not list a reference.
+The W3C documentations says it gets an `eventProgress` object, but it does not list a reference, and these parameters do not match known W3C documents of the same name.
 The callback parameters are:
  - e.lengthComputable - (boolean) determines if the length of the file is computable
  - e.loaded - (long) running byte count of bytes transfered
  - e.total - (long) total number of bytes to be transfered

-NOTES: Parameters derived from the example code in documentation, and the Java source  [src/android/FileProgressResult.java](https://github.com/apache/cordova-plugin-file-transfer/blob/16249c2f7ac53cb593e11eeae180066a88a28271/src/android/FileProgressResult.java)
+NOTES: Parameters derived from the example code in documentation, and the Java source -&gt; [src/android/FileProgressResult.java](https://github.com/apache/cordova-plugin-file-transfer/blob/16249c2f7ac53cb593e11eeae180066a88a28271/src/android/FileProgressResult.java)

 ##Methods##